silencesys/lindat-tei/src/guidelines/witness-description.md

 ```xml
 <material>Parchment</material> codex with half <material>goat-leather</material>.
 ```
 The element should be used inside a paragraph to tag any specific physical material of which manuscript is composed.
-A brief list of materials can be found [here](./materials.md#folio-materials).
+Possible materials can be: parchment, paper, calfskin, goatskin, mixed.

 ### Hands description
 ```xml